carmelag/graphql-cursor-pagination/README.md

 You could also ask for the `lastCursor` field, it can be useful for your next query to keep track of the last element you have already seen.

-The application is  able to return a specific artwork having an id and a list of paginated artworks that you can go through using cursors.
+The application returns a specific artwork having an id and a list of paginated artworks that you can go through using cursors.